AbdullahMohammadKhan/Nerddevs-task-2/README.md

 3. Open the live server for the ./client/index.html file.
 And enjoy !

-\*\* The collection is named as "task2" and the collection is named as "users" in the cloud.
+\*\* The database is named as "task2" and the collection is named as "users" in the cloud.